Skip to main content

 Push Message Priority

 Push messages are always delivered with the highest priority to the devices.
-To achieve this the priority is set to high in the Android specific section of the message while for iOS devices the apns-priority header is set to 10 for the same purpose.
-For further details check the related chapter of the FCM documentation where additional platform specific documentations are also linked.
+To achieve this, the priority is set to high in the Android specific section of the message while for iOS devices the apns-priority header is set to 10 for the same purpose.
+For further details check the related chapter of the FCM documentation where additional platform-specific documentation is also linked.

-The encrypted data payload in the example above is the following one:
+The encrypted nma data payload in the example above is the following one:

 {